hardcodes/lmtyas/README.md

 Yes, identities can be stolen and/or hacked - but then you have got bigger problems at hand.
 Again, have a good look at [SQRL](https://www.grc.com/sqrl/sqrl.htm).

+**NOTE**: secrets like passwords should be forced to be changed after first login!

 # Configuration file